DominikBuchner/apscale/README.md

 ### Configuring the specific settings

 Apscale gives default values for most of its settings.
 They can be changed if desired, please refer to the manual of vsearch and cutadapt for further information.
-The only value Apscale needs from the user is the primers used and the expected length of the fragment excluding which is used for quality filtering.
+The only value Apscale needs from the user is the primers used and the expected length of the fragment excluding the primers which is used for quality filtering.
 After these are set, Apscale is ready to run!

 ### Running Apscale